php-ru/symfony-docs-ru/service_container/parent_services.rst

 ------------------------------

 There may be times where you want to override what service is injected for one child service only.
-You can override most settings by simply specifying it in the child class:
+You can override most settings by specifying it in the child class:

 .. configuration-block::